ethen8181/machine-learning/README.md

 Course project for the Practical Machine Learning on Coursera

-- The `machine-learning.md` is the github version report for the project.
+- `machine-learning.md` Project report viewable on github.
-- The `machine-learning.R` contains the R code for used in the report, it may contain other testing codes that were not used in the report.
+- `machine-learning.R` R code for used in the report, it may contain other testing codes that were not used in the report.

 **ROC:** last updated 2015.10.16